RenderKit/oidn/README.md

   - Open the generated `OpenImageDenoise.sln` in Visual Studio, select the build configuration and compile the project.

-Alternatively, Open Image Denoise can also be built without any GUI, entirely on the console.
+Alternatively, Intel Open Image Denoise can also be built without any GUI, entirely on the console.
 In the Visual Studio command prompt type:

     cd path\to\oidn
     mkdir build